AviatrixSystems/Docs/HowTos/uservpn.rst

 In addition, Aviatrix provides its own client software that supports SAML authentication directly from the client.
 A summary of Aviatrix client VPN solution is described in the diagram below, to learn all Aviatrix OpenVPN® features, check out `this document. <http://docs.aviatrix.com/HowTos/openvpn_features.html>`_

+Note that only AWS VPC is drawn in the diagram, but the network diagram applies equally to Azure and Google Cloud.

  |image0|